Pink slime: School lunches

-The reaction against the product has also been partially credited to a Change.org petition that has landed over a quarter million signatures to ban it in school lunches.
+The reaction against the product has also been partially credited to a Change.org petition that has landed over a quarter million signatures to ban it in school meals.
 After some parents and consumer advocates insisted the product be removed from public schools, the USDA indicated, beginning in fall 2012, that it would give school districts the choice between ground beef with or without LFTB.
 CBS News reported that Chicago Public schools may have served "pink slime" in school lunches.

 While some school districts have their own suppliers, many school districts purchase beef directly from the USDA and do not know what is in the beef.
 For the year 2012, the USDA planned on purchasing 7 million pounds of lean beef trimmings for the U.S. national school lunch program.
 USDA spokesman Mike Jarvis stated that of the 117 million pounds of beef ordered nationally for the school lunch program in the past year, 6% was LFTB.
 An analysis of California Department of Education data indicated that "anywhere from none to nearly 3 million pounds of beef from the USDA that was served in California schools last year could have contained lean finely textured beef".
 According to the USDA, the cost differential between ground beef with and without the additive has been estimated at approximately 3%.